dev4press/debugpress/readme.txt

 To display the content of objects or arrays, plugin has pretty print functionality through use of simpler PrettyPrint library, or more robust third-party library Kint.
 You can choose one or the other from the plugin Settings, Advanced tab.

 = Debugger Panels =
-Currently, the plugin has following panels:
+Currently, the plugin has the following panels:

 * Basic
 * Request (optional)